Monday, February 23, 2026

 After the show Loue signed my trading card and we had fantastic conversation about wrestling, her participation with the wrestling exhibit at the museum and more.
 A fantastically nice person.

 When I learned about the documentary I needed to see it.
 I wasn't able to stream it online because it wasn't available in the United States to stream.
 I attempted to buy the DVD online, however shipping from both retailers was over $40!!
 My son and I traveled to Quebec City in January 2026 for our Canadian Hockey weekend and went to NSPW again.
-I went to the Spria offices and bought the DVD direct from them.
+I went to the SPIRA offices and bought the DVD direct from them.

 I saw Azaelle for the first time at the December 2024 NSPW show a well, she was in the pre-show match.
 At the January 2026 show she was in a featured tag team match that I thoroughly enjoyed.